mobluse/pocketcalc/README.txt

                  operations.
 1996-Nov: 1.1    Added parameter BGCOLOR.
 Added support to run
                  as an application.
+2012-Jan: 1.1.1  "private protected" replaced with  "private /* protected */".
+                 This change makes it work in OpenJDK/IcedTea.

 Suggestions, improvements, and bug-reports are always welcome to: